discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Customize Logos and Colors

-By default you get the same standard generic "penciled in" Discourse logo everyone gets.
-Look for the [**assets for the site design**](/t/assets-for-the-site-design/5) topic; follow the instructions there to upload your logos to that topic, and then paste the uploaded image paths into the required logo settings.
+By default you get the standard "penciled in" Discourse logo.
+Look for the [**assets for the site design**](/t/assets-for-the-site-design) topic; follow the instructions there to upload your logos to that topic, and then paste the uploaded image paths into the required logo settings.

-To quickly give your Discourse a distinctive look, without having to edit or understand CSS, create a new color scheme via [Customize, Colors](/admin/customize/colors).
+To quickly give your Discourse a distinctive look, without having to edit or understand CSS, create a new color scheme via [**Customize, Colors**](/admin/customize/colors).

 You can also specify custom CSS and custom HTML headers/footers to further customize the look.
 One common request is a navigation header that takes you back to the parent site.
-Here is some example HTML to put in [Customize, CSS/HTML](/admin/customize/css_html) under "Header":
+Here is some example HTML to put in [**Customize, CSS/HTML**](/admin/customize/css_html) under "Header":

 ```
 <div id="top-navbar" class="container">